This is the Storrer Perry Mason / Erle Stanley Gardner Web Site.

 |

 The currently televised versions of the Perry Mason mysteries with Raymond Burr as our hero that you are viewing may be corrupted.
 Television stations, in an effort to maximize profits, allocate 12 minutes every hour to commercial advertising.
 This leaves only 48 minutes for the show.
 The Perry Mason episodes were produced at 52 minutes back when only 8 minutes were taken for commercials.
 Something had to go.
 (The German cable system was running the 271 episodes, all in their original 52 -- or whatever was originally broadcast -- minute length.
 Maybe they still are.)
 Most often, Gertie got cut.
 She added much needed color, even occasional humor, to the program, but little to the plot line.
 In one show, The Case of the Fiery Fingers for instance, a scene opening after a commercial break has her telling a phone caller that Mr Mason will be back shortly.
 She hangs up, reaches for a chocolate in an open box on her desk just as Paul Drake walks in.
 He says, cheerily, that the chocolate has 200 calories.
 Gertie puts it back in the box.
 (Gertie never saw a chocolate she didn't like, yet she was at most pleasingly plump, even on the thin side of plump.)
 Just then Mason arrives.
 This is where you will see the action resume after the commercial break in current broadcasts.
 Our latest upgrades show who actually appears in a show.
 By the second season Della Street answers the phone from Gertie, but Gertie has been written out of an appearance.
 Gertie appears only once in the second season, once in the fourth season, and thrice in the seventh season.
 A further problem arises when some scene with important information is cut.
 Consider The Case of the Fan-Dancer's Horse, (Columbia House eliminates the "Fan-" in every reference over which they have control; it is correct in the video episode title) where the landlady scene, in which Mason receives an important bit of information, is entirely cut, in 48-51-minute broadcasts.
 Also, scenes may be rearranged to bring in the needed information where it is revealed at a later point.
 Often humorous bits which enliven the episode are cut.
 Almost always an entire scene early in the episode is cut to get as many minutes cut in a single slice as possible.
 Then the information we lose in that scene, which often is with one without Mason, is presented in dialogue in a later scene which includes Mason.
 There is thus no way one can know this from viewing a broadcast, unless one follows the script synopsis provided on this web site.
-All seasons have been re-previewed and the sites updated.
-100%, are currently completed from Columbia House tapes and known full-length or multiple air checks.
-Upgrades from this point depend on release of DVD versions of the episodes in the CBS season boxes.
-As of the date of this upload, Season One and Season Two are complete.
 We really need congressional consideration of any altering of original shows, by time editing, cropping (from wide screen movies, for instance, to "pan and scan" versions), to be a violation of the copyright of the original creating artists.
 The CBS tapes from Columbia House Video correct all of this for us serious Perry Masonites, giving us a complete air check with the original sponsors in the credits.
 Their tapes, as once available, presented only 122 of 271 episodes (45%).
 We have reviewed all these tapes to upgrade our synopses for this web site.
 We have also compared an early 80s set of tapes (1983-1984 broadcasts), which seem complete, to a set of late 80s tapes which were time doctored (=shortened) for those episodes which are not (yet?) available from CBS.
 A minor point; Columbia House often gets air dates wrong, sometimes by a day, other times by weeks.
 The Case of the Crimson Kiss is given an October 19, 1957 air date by Columbia House, but that is the correct air date of The Case of the Sulky Girl.
 The Kiss was aired on November 9, 1957.
 To view the complete list of available Columbia House videos of the Perry Mason episodes in the order they have been released, CLICK HERE.
 To view a listing of the Columbia House videos of the Perry Mason episodes in the order they were broadcast, CLICK HERE.
-Of course, the CBS-Paramount box sets of half seasons are now the standard by which all must be checked.
-As they are released, this web site will update its listings accordingly. |
+Of course, the CBS-Paramount box sets of half seasons are now the standard by which all must be checked. |

 There are other good web sites devoted to the original Perry Mason black & white (with one exception) television series of 271 episodes.
 Cast lists, short plot synopses and other information is contained on these sites.
 I have relied on some of these to check my own information for accuracy.